 How Does It Work?

 A zoned heating and cooling system works because of dampers in your home’s ductwork that direct airflow to the appropriate zones that are calling for heating or cooling.
 You regulate your comfort in each of the zones with the thermostat installed for that specific zone.
-Each of the individual thermostats is associated to the control panel that operates your HVAC system.
+Each of the individual thermostats is associated with the control panel that operates your HVAC system.

 Is A Zoned Home Right for Me?

 Even if your indoor space is perfectly insulated and well-constructed, you could still have problems with hot and cold spots.
-These could be due to architectural features like multiple stories, large windows and vaulted ceilings.
-We all know that heat rises, so your top floors become warmer than lower floors.
+These could be due to architectural features like multiple stories, large windows, and vaulted ceilings.
+We all know that heat rises, so your top floors become warmer than the lower floors.
 That’s why it can be ideal to have separate thermostats for the different floors of your home.
 You can keep the main level warm and send reduced amounts of heat upstairs.

 Having your home zoned will keep you and your household more comfortable and save on expenses.
 If you’re installing a new system, it’s a wonderful opportunity to look at a zoned heating and cooling system.
 You can also retrofit your present system.
 The professionals at Temp Air System Inc. can help you no matter what your current system is.
 We can answer your inquiries about zoned homes or anything else concerning your family’s comfort.
 Just contact us.